Fire Prevention Tips (and Best Practices) for Landlords

 - Don't run the dryer while you're away from the house or sleeping.

-Taking as many precautions as possible will decrease the likelihood of your investment being destroyed by a fire.
-Many of these precautions are also acts of maintenance that will keep your investment looking good and prevent them from depreciating.
+Taking as many fire precautions as possible will decrease the likelihood of your investment being destroyed by a fire.
+Many of these precautions are also acts of maintenance that will keep your investment looking good and increasing in value. .